richarvey/techshift-modernise/content/page/welcome.md

 - Technical Workshops to train your development team
 - Access to Solution Architects to validate your solution
 - Sandbox Credits to build and test your solutions
-- Access to a Success Manger to build a GTM Plan
+- Access to a Success Manager to build a GTM Plan

 #### Benefits